Extreme local extrema of the sine-Gordon field

 \section{Existing results and related work}

 In this section we give a detailed literature review on results that are particularly relevant to the present article.
-The first part will be devoted to extreme values for log-correlated Gaussian fields, while the second part focuses on results related to the sine-Gordon field.
+The first part is devoted to extreme values for log-correlated Gaussian fields, while the second part focuses on results related to the sine-Gordon field.